yiisoft/docs/010-code-style.md

 Code formatting used in Yii 3 packages is based on [PSR-12](https://www.php-fig.org/psr/psr-12/) with additional rules added on top of it.

-## Property placement
+## Property, constant and method placement

-Properties are placement at the beginning of the class after constants but before methods.
+Order should be the following:

+- Constants
+- Properties
+- Methods

 ## Comments